premchander-revature/interviewquestions/Outputbasedques.md

 ------

-8. Predict the output of the following  for Updating the  data by omitting `WHERE` Clause? a query to update the employees’ emails to example@xyz.com.
+8.Predict the output of the following  for Updating the  data by omitting `WHERE` Clause? a query to update the employees’ emails to example@xyz.com.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)